 ChooseFI has long advocated having a side hustle as a way to achieve FI sooner and even has a list of short-term side hustles that might work for you.
 The key is to choose what’s right for your skillset and what fits your schedule, then get to work.

 If you love to drive, consider doing it for Uber or Lyft on nights or weekends.
 Are you a good writer?
 Pick up a few clients that you can write articles for in your time off from work.
 Do you love animals?
 Then become a dog-walker or a pet-sitter.
 All of these can easily bring in $1,000 in one year.

 The end of the year can be a busy time with celebrations and get-togethers and time with family and friends.
-But in the midst of all of your busyness, please don’t neglect the vitally important task of completing your year-end financial checklist.
-It can mean all the difference in the world to you getting the new year off to a good financial start.
+But in the midst of all of your busyness, please don’t neglect the important task of completing your year-end financial checklist.
+It can mean all the difference in the world in getting the new year off to a good financial start.